Top 10 Slade Songs

 # 10 – Mad Dog Cole

-We start out our top 10 Slade songs list with a track from their debut album in 1969.
-The song “Mad Dog Cole,” was one of the few original songs released on the album.
+We start our top 10 Slade songs list with a track from their debut album in 1969.
+The song “Mad Dog Cole” was one of the few original songs released on the album.
 This cool semi- instrumental song was the album’s opening track on the record’s second side.

 # 9 – Gudbuy T’Jane

-The great Slade song “Gudbuy T’Jane” was released on the band’s iconic album Slayed in 1972.
-The songs “Gudbuy T’Jane” was released as the second single from the LP.
+The great Slade song “Gudbuy T’Jane” was released on the band’s iconic 1972 album Slayed !
+The song “Gudbuy T’Jane” was released as the second single from the LP.

 # 8 – Merry Xmas Everybody

 It’s rare that a Christmas song can become one of the band’s biggest hits.
-However Slade’s “Merry Xmas Everybody,” turned out to be one of the most popular songs the band ever released.
+However, Slade’s “Merry Xmas Everybody” turned out to be one of the band’s most popular songs.
 The song was released in 1973 as a non-album single.

 # 7 – Take Me Bak ‘Ome